Aircrew Program Designees (APD) and Designated Flight Engineer Examiners (DFEE)

 - Must have a good record of compliance with Title 14 of the Code of Federal Regulations (14 CFR).

-- Must be an FAA-approved proficiency check pilot or check FE, as applicable, for the operator for the aircraft in which the APD/DFEE candidate is to perform examiner duties.
+- Must be an FAA-approved, proficiency check pilot or check FE, as applicable, for the air carrier in the aircraft in which the APD candidate is to perform examiner duties.

-- To perform examiner duties in an aircraft in flight, APD candidates must also be an FAA-approved line check pilot-all seats and proficiency check pilot-aircraft for the operator for that aircraft.
+- To perform examiner duties in an aircraft in flight, a pilot APD candidate must also be an FAA-approved line check pilot-all seats and proficiency check pilot-aircraft.

-- Should have served as a check pilot or check FE for a minimum of 1 year (APD candidates – preferably 6 months as a proficiency check pilot) before designation as an APD/DFEE.
-Check pilot/check FE experience in other types of aircraft and in service with other operators may be credited at the discretion of the Principal Operations Inspector (POI) and the Aircrew Program Manager (APM).
+- Have served as a check pilot or check FE for a minimum of 1 year (APD candidates – preferably 6 months as a proficiency check pilot) before designation as an APD.
+Check pilot/check FE experience in other types of aircraft and in service with other air carriers may be credited toward a request for deviation from minimum qualifications.